heyarnold23/UltraPlus/README.md

 ## What is UltraPlus?

-[UltraPlus](https://ultraplus.herokuapp.com/) is a full stack app utilizing PostgreSQL, Flask, and React.
+[UltraPlus](https://ultraplus.herokuapp.com/) is a full stack app utilizing PostgreSQL, Flask, and React and is modeled after the format and aesthetic of Disney+.
 Ultraplus allows users to browse a variety of anime shows and watch content from that show (In this case only clips from YouTube).
 Logged in users can create a number of profiles per account as well as have a number of watchlists per profile.
 With these watchlists, users can add shows as well as remove them.
 Currently, UltraPlus is only seeded with a few demo users as well as a handful of shows to interact with.

 ![GIF of UltraPlus main-splash page](https://i.ibb.co/42jX9xt/ezgif-2-e6693d933442.gif)